acdha/webtoolbox/README.rst

     pip install -r requirements.pip

-*Note:* Tornado uses ``pycurl``, which may or may not install correctly on a Mac using a simple ``pip install pycurl``.
-If you encounter problems follow the instructions in the Tornado documentation.

 To use the `redbot <http://mnot.github.com/redbot/>`_-based tools.
 This is complicated by the fact that redbot hasn't been turned into an importable module yet::